-This vegan chocolate and blood orange cake is our go-to dessert when blood oranges are in season.
-Delicious and easy to make, it's the perfect flavor combination!
+This vegan Chocolate Blood Orange Cake is our go-to dessert when blood oranges are in season.
+This upside-down cake is soy-free, nut-free, and easy to make.
+Chocolate and citrus is the perfect flavor combination, especially over the winter!

 Here in Arizona, I can find a bag of certified organic blood oranges for two dollars.
 They are deliciously sweet with a hint of raspberry, depending on the variety.
 I love their taste and unique fragrance!